Skip to main content

 Unpaid Utility Bills: A tenant is responsible for paying any utilities that are due to them before moving out.

-If they move out without paying them, you can make appropriate deductions from their security deposit.
+If the tenant fails to pay them, you can make appropriate deductions from their security deposit.

-Unpaid Rent: A tenant must pay rent for the entire duration of the lease or rental agreement.
+Unpaid Rent: A tenant must pay rent for the entire duration of the lease or rental agreement, including any unpaid amounts.

-Abandoning the property or terminating the lease or rental agreement without a justified reason won’t absolve a tenant from their rent-paying responsibility and any unpaid rent.
+Abandoning the dwelling unit, conducting a breach of the rental agreement, or terminating the lease without a justified reason won’t absolve a tenant from the non-payment of rent.

-Excessive Property Damage: Most leases require tenants to return their rented premises in the same condition they found them in, minus normal wear and tear.
+Excessive Property Damage: Most leases require tenants to return their dwelling unit in the same condition they found it in, minus normal wear and tear.

 If a tenant damages the unit beyond normal wear and tear, you can use part or all of the security deposit to cover the restoration cost.